8th May 2016

-Pressure Swing Adsorption, on-site psa nitrogen gas generation
+Pressure Swing Adsorption, on-site nitrogen gas generation

 What are PSA and CMS?

-PSA is an air separation technique that allows the separation of a gas mixture into its individual components by using a solid medium, in this
+PSA is an air separation technique that allows the separation of a gas mixture into its individual components by using a solid medium, in this case CMS, to which part of the gas mixture preferentially adsorbs under pressure.

 PSA using CMS diagram

-The PSA process consists of a
+The PSA process consists of a two stage cycle;

 - The Adsorption stage, where oxygen, H2O, and CO2 molecules in compressed air are adsorbed into the porous structure of the CMS whilst nitrogen molecules pass through the column and into a storage vessel.